STTechnology5652/cocoapods-yk-pod-utility/README.md

-# cocoapods-yk-pod-utility
+# cocoapods-ykutility

-A description of cocoapods-yk-pod-utility.
+A description of cocoapods-ykutility.

 ## Installation

-    $ gem install cocoapods-yk-pod-utility
+    gem install cocoapods-ykutility

 ## Usage